How to buy double glazing

 - an independent builder or joiner.

-You're more likely to go down the last route if you're doing a home renovation, such as building an extension or converting your loft.
-If you're already working on a building project, your trader may be able to organise and buy double glazing for you, and possibly at a trade price.
+You're more likely to go for the last option if you're doing a home renovation, such as building an extension or converting your loft.
+If you're already working on a building project, your tradesperson may be able to organise and buy double glazing for you, possibly at a trade price.

 One customer of an independent firm said:

 Alongside independents and Everest, we also spoke to customers of seven other brands, including Anglian and Safestyle.
 You can compare all the ratings, both overall and for important sales and installation factors, in our .